 To create an expectation of inclusion so classrooms represent our society’s diversity, Pete will strengthen data collection to promote accountability; invest in the supplementary aids, services, and supports to promote inclusion; and bolster teacher education to promote inclusive schools.

-While schools are prohibited from suspending students for behavior caused by their disability, students with disabilities are suspended at disproportionately high rates, especially disabled students of color.
+While schools are prohibited from suspending students for behavior caused by their disability, students with disabilities are suspended at disproportionately high rates, especially students of color with disabilities.
 Losen, Daniel., Cheri Hodson, Michael A. Keith II, Katrina Morrison, Shakti Belway.
 “Are We Closing the School Discipline Gap?”
 The Center for Civil Rights Remedies.
 February, 2015.
 Pete will support the Ending Corporal Punishment in School Act and encourage states to pass legislation that eliminates suspensions for discretionary infractions.
 He will also direct the Department of Education to issue guidance on alternatives to punitive disciplinary practices.

 For students with disabilities, the transition from high school to college or career can pose major challenges.
 “Students With Disabilities: Better Federal Coordination Could Lessen Challenges in the Transition from High School.”
 U.S. Government Accountability Office.
 July, 2012.
 Pete’s administration will better coordinate students’ programs and services, ensuring relevant federal agencies match eligibility requirements, timelines, and strategies.